Japanese swordsmithing: Metallography

-In Japan, steel-making technology was imported from China, most likely through Korea.
+In Japan, nearly all metals, including weapons, were imported from the mainland until the 5th or 6th century, when steel-making technology was imported from China, most likely through Korea.
 The crucible steel used in the Chinese swords, called chi-kang (combined steel), was similar to pattern welding, and edges of it were often forge welded to a back of soft iron, or jou thieh.
-In trying to copy the Chinese method, the ancient smiths paid much attention to the various properties of steel and worked to combine them to produce a composite steel with an internal macro-structure that would provide a similar combination of hardness and toughness.
+In trying to reverse engineer the Chinese method, the ancient smiths paid much attention to the various properties of steel and worked to combine them to produce a composite steel with an internal macro-structure that would provide a similar combination of hardness and toughness.
 Like all trial-and-error, each swordsmith often attempted to produce an internal structure that was superior to swords of their predecessors, or even ones that were better than their own previous designs.
 The harder metals provided strength, like "bones" within the steel, whereas the softer metal provided ductility, allowing the swords to bend before breaking.
 In ancient times, the Japanese smiths would often display these inhomogeneities in the steel, especially on fittings like the guard or pommel, creating rough, natural surfaces by letting the steel rust or by pickling it in acid, making the internal structure part of the entire aesthetic of the weapon.
 In later times, this effect was often imitated by partially mixing various metals like copper together with the steel, forming mokume (wood-eye) patterns, although this was unsuitable for the blade.

 After the 14th century, the Japanese technology had reached a pinnacle, and little more could be done to improve the mechanical properties even by modern standards, thus more attention began to be paid to the patterns in the blade as an aesthetic quality.
 From then on advancements progressed along an artistic path and swords became regarded for their beauty as much as their suitability as a weapon.
-Intentionally decorative forging techniques were often employed, such as hammering dents in certain locations or drawing out the steel with fullers, which served to create a mokume pattern when the sword was filed and polished into shape, or by intentionally forging in layers of high slag content.
-By the 17th century, decorative hardening methods were often being used to increase the beauty of the blade, by shaping the clay.
-Hamons with trees, flowers, pill boxes, or other shapes became common during this era.
+Decorative hamons began to emerge around that time consisting of various wavy or tooth-like shapes, by shaping the clay.
+Soon after, intentionally-decorative forging techniques were often employed, such as hammering dents in certain locations or drawing out the steel with fullers, which served to create a mokume pattern when the sword was filed and polished into shape, or by intentionally forging in layers of high slag content.
+By the 17th century, hamons with trees, flowers, pill boxes, or other shapes became common during this era.
 By the 19th century, the decorative hamons were often being combined with decorative folding techniques to create entire landscapes, often portraying specific islands or scenery, crashing waves in the ocean, and misty mountain peaks.